distributed-system-analysis/pbench/docs/Server/API/access_model.md

 ## User Identity

-The Pbench Server works with an external OIDC identity provider, for example Red Hat, Google, or GitHub SSO.
-The Pbench Server authenticates user access using the OIDC JWT tokens.
+The Pbench Server must be configured with an external OIDC identity provider, such as Red Hat, Google, or GitHub.
+The Pbench Server authenticates user access by validating signed OIDC JWT tokens.
 The token's encoded `sub` field is the primary "user ID" controlling ownership of and access to data.
-The token's `preferred_username` field will be remembered and used when trying to report the "user ID" in human readable form.
+The Pbench Server caches each token's `sub` UUID and `preferred_username` to translate user ID values back into human readable form.

 ## Roles